 Related Reading: How to Prepare for a Hike: Experienced Hikers Share Their Tip

 Explore Picos de Europa National Park in the Cantabrian Mountains

-Despite that it rained while I was there and cloud covered – a common occurrence since Picos de Europa is just 20km away from the sea, it was still stunning, even when partly covered.
+Despite that it rained while I was there and was covered in clouds – a common occurrence since Picos de Europa is just 20km away from the sea, it was still stunning, even when partly covered.
 I’m taking it as a sign to return when Picos de Europa will show itself from beneath the clouds.

-You can also take the Fuente Dé cable car, which takes you up to 1800 metres!
-I’m sure the views are spectacular, but all we saw was clouds the day I was there.
+You can also take the Fuente Dé cable car, which takes you up to 1800 meters!
+I’m sure the views are spectacular, but all we saw were clouds the day I was there.
 Still, there are two cafeterias at the top, so you can always try to wait out the weather.